HamzahS-101/my-devops-journey/Networking/Assignments/project-2.md

 ### Setting up the Instances

-I set up three **t2.micro** instances on AWS, each running **Nginx**.
+I set up three **t2.micro** instances on AWS, each running **NGINX**.
 These instances were configured using a **user-data** script that automates the installation and startup of NGINX upon instance launch.
 The script ensures that NGINX is installed, enabled, and running by executing the following commands:

 ```bash
 #!/bin/bash